Glenbrook is an online mechanics writer, who enjoys rebuilding and modding classic Chrysler cars.

 The 318 engine is absolutely the best all-around small block Mopar, in my opinion.
-It can easily make 400 plus horsepower and still has great street manners.
+It can easily make 400-plus horsepower and still has great street manners.
 If you're building for fuel economy, the 318 beats the Mopar 340 and 360, hands down.
 The 318 was produced in three versions: polysphere, LA series, and Magnum.
-Each are good engines, but for performance use you should stick with the LA or Magnum because performance parts for the 318 Poly are hard to find.
+They are all good engines, but for performance use, you should stick with the LA or Magnum because performance parts for the 318 Poly are hard to find.
 This article focuses on the LA version.

 Why Build a 318?

 Why build a 318 when it's just as cheap to build a 360?
 For one thing, if you already have a 318, it's not "just as cheap" to build that 360.
 First, you'll need to get a 360 core, which will set you back $250 or more.
 The 318 and 360 engines are balanced differently, so you'll also need a new flywheel or flex plate and torque converter.
 Then there is fuel economy.
 Almost 12% smaller than the 360, the 318 should get about 12% better mileage, all else being equal.

 When it comes to building for power, the 318 is also a great choice.
 I'm not an engineer, so I can't explain the details, but there are many aspects of an engine besides outright displacement that contribute to its power potential: bore to stroke ratio, connecting rod length, port volume, etc. Suffice to say that the stars were aligned for the 318, and all the design specifications come together to produce an engine with excellent power potential for its size.
 A street-worthy 318 can easily make 400 horsepower, about what a lot of street 360s put out.